 Career-Track Faculty FAQs

-Career track is a term used for professors, lecturers, instructors, and other faculty members in non-tenure-eligible positions that do not have adjunct or visiting in their title and are expected to continue from year to year.
+Career track is a term used for professors, lecturers, instructors, and other faculty members in non-tenure, benefits-eligible positions that are employed by UA and do not have adjunct or visiting in their title and are expected to continue from year to year.

 According to chapter 3 in the University Handbook for Appointed Personnel (UHAP), lecturers have more limited duties, generally teaching specified lower-division or clinical courses.
 Consequently, a transition from a lecturer to a career-track professor position must be “justified by increased responsibilities such as expanded teaching or supervisory duties,” as noted in UHAP 3.3.03.E.